This article is a list of Tapestry Board Game Civilizations, together with short strategic advice on how to play them.

 The Nomads prefer to expand their civilization outwards rather than focusing on their capital city.

-Still in the weird-civ territory, Nomads can place landmarks on the map directly, gaining an extra resource in the process if you already controlled that territory; or gain control over an empty territory.
+We’re still in the weird-civ territory, Nomads can place landmarks on the map directly, gaining an extra resource in the process if you already controlled that territory; or gain control over an empty territory.

 The first option is comparable to finishing a district, obviously slightly easier.
 But you lose on the column/row bonus.
-The second option is also interesting, should you go down the path of scoring points through a focus on the number of territories.
+The second option is also interesting, should you go down the path of scoring points through the focus on the number of territories.

 Frankly, I’m surprised Nomads weren’t adjusted since neither of the two abilities seems particularly strong.